 Edited by Azizi Powell

-The content of this post is presented for linguistic, cultural, religious, entertainment, and aesthetic purposes.
+The content of this post is presented for linguistic and cultural purposes.

 All copyrights remain with their owners.